baselime/docs/sending-data/lambda-extension.md

 section, we'll walk you through the process of instrumenting your Lambda functions with the Baselime Lambda Extension.

+!!!
+Optional
+The Baselime Lambda telemetry extension is an optional tool that provides additional telemetry data for your AWS Lambda functions.
+It is only necessary if you choose not to ingest Lambda logs directly from CloudWatch.
+!!!

 Before getting started you'll need to make sure that you have your Baselime API key ready.
 You can get it by running the following command using the Baselime CLI.